Gaya/gaya.pizza/blog/contents/articles/migrating-wordpress-to-wintersmith/index.md

 ---
-title: "Going Static from a WordPress blog"
+title: "Migrating from WordPress to Wintersmith"
 author: Gaya
 date: 2015-02-26
 template: article.html
 seo_desc: "GayaDesign.com was converted into a static blog from WordPress to Wintersmith.
 This article explains how."
 ---

-Static websites are blazing fast and fun to make.
-The time of having your website calculated for every request is almost gone.
-I went through the process of turning my WordPress version of this blog into a static served website.
+Static websites load blazing fast and are fun to make.
+Having your website calculated for each request is getting out of style and is becoming less necessary.

-This article explains the process and what I did to achieve the current static website.
+I went through the process of turning the WordPress version of this blog into a statically served website.
+This article explains the process behind it and what I did to achieve the current static website.

 <span class="more"></span>

 ##Why static?

 WordPress was my platform of choice back in 2008 when I started writing and publishing articles.
-Back then I liked the comfort of not having to write my own content management system for posting blogposts and the amount of plugins that helped me with stuff I didn't know how to make really spoke to me.
+Back then I liked the comfort of not having to write my own content management system for posting blog posts.
+The amount of plugins available helped me implement stuff I didn't really know how to make.

 Years later and a lot of experience later I learned that WordPress is not for me.
 I explained why in a [previous post about rebranding Gaya Design](https://blog.gaya.ninja/articles/moving-gaya-design-to-gaya-ninja-blog/).